Search results for

 Nintendo

 Cemu is an open-source Wii U emulator.
-While that might not immediately sound appealing — the real console didn’t sell well, after all — the platform does have some classic games, including multiple Mario and Zelda titles.
+While that might not immediately sound appealing since the real console didn’t sell well, the platform has some classic games, including multiple Mario and Zelda titles.
 The biggest attraction is probably The Legend of Zelda: Breath of the Wild, which is usually considered a Switch showcase, but did in fact have a Wii U version to keep that audience happy.

 PCSX2